samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 At tier 4, characters achieve the pinnacle of their class features, becoming heroic archetypes.
 The fate of the world or even the order of the multiverse might hang in the balance during their adventures.

-> ### Bonus Feats at Level 20
+!!! note "Bonus Feats at Level 20"

->
-> A DM can use feats as a form of advancement after characters reach level 20 to provide greater power to characters who have no more levels to gain.
+    A DM can use feats as a form of advancement after characters reach level 20 to provide greater power to characters who have no more levels to gain.
 With this approach, each character gains one feat of their choice for every 30,000 XP the character earns above 355,000 XP.
 [Epic Boon](/sources/dnd/phb-2024/feats#EpicBoonFeats) feats are especially appropriate for these bonus feats, but a player can choose any feat for which their level 20 character qualifies.

 Starting at Higher Levels
 -------------------------